Tyrol’s cuisine comes together on the board

 It’s a special feature of the Tyrolean way of life and is testimony to a tradition of enjoyment: A Tyrolean Marend, a snack between meals in the late afternoon or early evening, where typical Tyrolean delicacies are enjoyed.

-The right way to cut ham is a matter of faith for many Tyroleans.
+The right way to cut speck is a matter of faith for many Tyroleans.
 Try different ways!
 Every one develops its own flavour nuances.

 Today, the Marend is an expression of Tyrolean conviviality in its culinary form and gathers everyone together, whether its on a hike, a climb or at home.
 A Marend is enjoyed alone only in exceptional circumstances, it’s much better to enjoy it together as a group.